Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ## INVESTIGATION 4: USING LOOPS
 Loops are used in all programming languages for multiple situations.
-Loops use an expression and will repeat the code under the expression untill the expression is True.
-In investigation 4 you will learn about the 2 types of loops; `while loop and for loop`.
+Loops use an expression and will repeat the code under the expression until the expression is True.
+In investigation 4 you will learn about the 2 types of loops: `while loop and for loop`.

 ### Part A: while Loop:
 In Python, a while loop is used to execute a block of statements repeatedly until a given condition/expression is satisfied.
 When the condition becomes false, the line immediately after the loop in the program is executed. while loops may use the same type of expression/condition found in IF statements.
 While the expression is evaluated to True, the code - indented under the while loop will be repeated.
-When the expression becomes False the loop will stop repeating the indented - code.
+When the expression becomes False the loop will stop repeating the indented code.
 All the statements are indented by the same number of character spaces after a programming construct are considered to be part of a single block of code.

 ```